What is Contraception?

 - Injections: 0.4%

 As you can see, all of these methods have a very low failure rate although the implants have the absolute lowest.

 What are the side effects of birth control pills?

-The most common side effects include vagina spotting, nausea, vomiting, bloating, breast tenderness, and a headache.
+The most common side effects include vagina spotting, nausea, vomiting, bloating, breast tenderness, irregular bleeding or spotting and headaches.